 So, you have created your album, put it on your internet site, and – nada.
 Next day?
 Still nada.
 And you start to quietly wonder how you could get help to let this ignorant world know that you just created this stellar material.

-Well, review sites like RockmusicRaider are one of the venues you have to gain many more fans and supporters on this cold, cold internet thing, usually offering more or less free, bona fide and also paid feedback on the stuff you produce.
-And this might – just might incite these readers to buy your tune and make you stinking rich.
+Well, review sites – like RMR here – are one of the venues you have to gain many more fans and supporters on this cold, cold internet thing.
+These sites usually offer free or paid, bona fide1) feedback on the stuff you produce.
+And this might – just might – incite these readers to buy your tune and make you stinking rich.

 But how to get OUR attention?

 At this moment the RMR backlog sports enormous amounts of unread emails sitting in our inbox, truly insane amounts.
 Plus a gazillion of messages quietly blinking their life energy away.
 Which wrecks the ‘zine’s stats big time, by the way, so the Zuckerman and his ilk can continue to bitch at us.

 But here we are with limited time, usually two hands only and a day job.
 Which means that we will not be able to physically answer all communications, nor even be able to look at all of them.

 And we know, this might sound rude and it’s definitely bad etiquette.
 But it’s brutal reality, too.